 Consider the Context

 Always consider the context of your conversion.
+In practice, for instance, when measuring a room for furniture, a rough estimate may be sufficient.
 The level of precision required may vary depending on the application.
-For instance, when measuring a room for furniture, a rough estimate may be sufficient.
-However, when manufacturing precision parts, accuracy to the thousandth of an inch may be necessary.
+Even so, when manufacturing precision parts, accuracy to the thousandth of an inch may be necessary.

 Real-World Examples